 - Broadband internet access with a strong internet connection capable of maintaining connectivity

-All attendance requirements are still in effect and required for successful course completion.
-It is the responsibility of the provider to make certain the students who are certified as having completed the course met the necessary attendance requirements.
+- All attendance requirements are in effect and required for successful synchronous distance learning course completion.
+It is the responsibility of the provider to make certain the student qualifiers who are certified as having completed the course met all necessary attendance requirements which includes:

 The Greensboro Builders Association will be providing virtual as well as in-person classes.